 Tips for Responding to Shocks

 - A financial advisor can use smart diversification strategies to protect your portfolio from the risk of a downward economic shock.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - A downward economic shock does not necessarily mean you should pull entirely out of the market.
 When things go south, you actually have a number of options.
 The same goes for market trends: securities moving in a consistent direction open specific opportunities.